 Your doctor passes a long, thin catheter, or a hollow tube, into the uterus and releases the selected embryo or embryos.
-This 15-minute procedure is performed in the Fertility Center and usually requires no sedation.
+This 15-minute procedure is performed at our offices and usually requires no sedation.

 After IVF, your doctor monitors your hormone levels with blood tests, including a pregnancy test nine days after the embryo transfer.